timhtheos/timothy/docs/archived/2017/2017-11-17-localhost-unable-to-connect-after-upgrading-to-macoshigh-sierra.md

 categories:
   - development
 permalink: entry/2017-11-17/localhost-unable-to-connect-after-upgrading-to-macos-high-sierra
+sticky: true
+teaser: >
+  I was notified to upgrade from maxOS Sierra to macOS High Sierra earlier and I thought for few seconds and hit install button.
+I waited for almost an hour for it to finish the OS upgrade.
 ---

 I was notified to upgrade from maxOS Sierra to macOS High Sierra earlier and I